tigh-latte/presentations/lookatmego/presentation.md

 <!-- stop -->

-So imagine a simple interface:
+So if we provide a simple interface:

 ```go
 type Plugin interface {